sankapoo/taxonomy-knowledge-docs-cb/corporate_internet_banking.md

+In the 1990s, SBI began its digital transformation journey by introducing basic electronic banking services.
+During this period, the bank focused on automating its operations and offering services like ATMs and phone banking.
+However, the concept of internet banking was still in its infancy, and corporate banking largely relied on traditional methods such as in-branch transactions and paper-based processes.

 SBI Corporate Banking

 State Bank of India (SBI) Corporate Banking provides a comprehensive suite of banking services tailored to meet the needs of non-individual customers, including firms, companies, trusts, partnerships, and proprietorship concerns.
 SBI Corporate Internet Banking (CINB) is a key offering that enables corporate customers to conduct banking activities online, anywhere and anytime, with the convenience and security of the internet.